 To determine gpm, you must know the travel speed of the sprayer (mph), the gallons per acre (gpa) to be applied, and the spacing (W) between the rows of plants.
 Once you have measured or selected these three variables, you can use a simple equation to calculate the gpm.
 This equation is for one side of the sprayer manifold only.
-Double the calculated answer if you will use both sides of the sprayer.
-Once you determine the nozzle and whirlplate combinations, place the same size nozzles and whirlplates in both sides of the sprayer if you will use both sides.
+Double the calculated answer if using both sides of the sprayer.
+Once you determine the nozzle and whirlplate combinations, place the same size nozzles and whirlplates in both sides of the sprayer if you are using both sides.